Nedomas/securities/README.md

 You can get stock information with commands:

 	my_stocks = Securities::Stock.new('aapl', 'yhoo').history(:start_date => '2012-01-01', :end_date => '2012-02-01', :periods => :weekly)
-	:periods accepts :daily, :weekly, :monthly, :dividend.
+	Optional parameter :periods accepts :daily, :weekly, :monthly, :dividend.
 If not specified, it defaults to :daily.

 You can access hash for a single stock with:

-	my_stock.results["yhoo"]
+	my_stocks.results["yhoo"]

 Results are returned in a hash: